 Next Steps

-So, the next step is to measure up the PCB mounting locations, the connector positions and draw up a board outline, and get cracking.
+So, the next step is to measure the PCB mounting locations and connector positions, draw up a board outline, and get cracking.

 LTspice Source Code: TransmissionLine multipleTransmissionLines